pilsonguitars/RadiusSandingMachine/README.md

 - The [Radius Dish Machine.3dm](Radius%20Dish%20Machine.3dm) file is a Rhino CAD master.
 If you have Rhino, you can edit/modify the design source
 - If you make modifications, please submit a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#) with the changes so we can incorporate and make your changes available to others. (or send us an email with the file and we'll review the modifications and publish)

+### Build Notes
+- Your motor mount plate will vary depending on your specific motor.
+I've listed the dimensions used in this build as a reference.
+- The motor mount plate is hinged to allow for belt tensioning.
+Hinge on the side towards the middle of the machine and use a screw/bolt on the opposing side as a tensioner.

 ### Cut List
 <img src=Parts%20Layout.png width=1024 />